|Virginia Chess Federation|

 TURNED OFF and you must leave it ON

 YOUR TABLE, FACE DOWN, and IN PLAIN VIEW at all times during your game.

 -- If you use your phone to text, or you talk on it during your game without the TD's permission, you most likely will forfeit your game and you may be removed from the tournament.

 Headphones, iWatches, iPads, Ear-Buds ... any device capable of transmitting or receiving communications: NOT ALLOWED !!

 Electronic Notation Devices (ENDs): ENDs are allowed in the AMATEUR SECTION ONLY.
-The Monrois, E-notate, and PlyCount are the only authorized Electronic Notation Devices allowed.
+The Monrois, E-notate, PlyCount and ChessNoteR are the only authorized Electronic Notation Devices allowed.
 If you use these, be sure you know how to put it in "notation" mode if your opponent asks to borrow your score book.
 ALSO, if your battery dies on your device, you must take manual notation.
 ENDs may not be used in the Chajmpionship Section because it is FIDE-rated.

-Questions: Click here to ask a Question by email to the Chief TD, NTD and FA Mike Hoffpauir
+Questions: Click here to ask a Question by email to the Chief TD, International Arbiter and NTD Anand Dommalapatir